EthanHeilman/flipIt/README.md

     </script>

 In the above example we render the game X flips on turn 300, Y flips on turn 500, X flips on turn 900, out of a total 1000 turns.
-To see this example in action go to [http://ethanheilman.github.com/flipIt/drawgame.html](http://ethanheilman.github.com/flipIt/drawgame.html).